WeiDUorg/weidu/README-WeiDU-Changes.txt

     fj_base_num is unused and its functionality is implemented through the variable fj_difficulty.
   * Add fj_(pitch|volume)_variance to fj_are_structure's ambient variables.
+  * To save time, WeiDU will not ask what should be done about components which cannot be installed.

 Version 238:
   * Add output_path option to HANDLE_AUDIO and HANDLE_TILESETS.